sarahdobson/ficam-arch/pages/ficam_goals.md

 ### Background & Key Revisions

-The updated Goals & Objectives are to convey not just general cybersecurity goals but how ICAM contributes to that goal’s success.
-The language was also revised to reflect that ICAM Goals accomplish high level aspirations of the Federal Government, whereas Objectives discuss actionable ways to achieve those goals.
-Lastly, the ‘compliance’-focused goal has been removed in favor of showing throughout the document how ICAM inherently contributes to Federal compliance.
+The updated Goals & Objectives convey both general cybersecurity goals and how ICAM contributes to each goal’s success.
+The new language makes clear that ICAM goals accomplish high level aspirations of the Federal Government, whereas objectives describe actionable ways to achieve those goals.
+Lastly, the compliance-focused goal was removed in favor of showing throughout the document how ICAM inherently contributes to federal compliance.